Dappled Light

 The Blue Ridge Mountains—North Carolina, Tennessee, Virginia—boast the most diverse vegetation in North America, or so I’ve heard.
 But what I know is that it is something to behold.
 Still, this morning, I found more than I expected.

-North Carolina is a playground for light, as are other places I’ve lived.
+North Carolina is a playground for light.
+It’s true in distinct ways in the other places I’ve lived.
 You might say, “Light is light, fellow!”
 And I’d agree, of course.
 But light changes depending on where you are.
 The topography, the landscape—all of it converges to make something subtle, and sometimes not so subtle, in its differences.
 And so, here I am, pondering the light.
 Not just any light.
 This light.

 Why this light?
 Because it’s what I know.
 And sometimes, that’s all we can hold on to: what is before us, what we see, and what we know now.

 I think of summers past—station wagons from suburban D.C. and Pennsylvania, now replaced by Connecticut’s sleek crossovers.
+They come to us from all over the USA, and from our Neighbors in the Maple tree nation.
 We love them all.
-Some charter a dinghy from Beaufort (pronounced “BO-furd” in North Carolina), heading to Shackleford Banks, where wild horses still roam.
-These Bank Ponies, descendants of the troupe of horses that came with English or Spanish explorers, are nourished by sun, surf, and salt meadow cordgrass.
+Keep coming.
+Many visitors charter a dinghy from Beaufort (pronounced “BO-furd” in North Carolina), heading to Shackleford Banks, where wild horses still roam.
+These Bank Ponies, descendants of the troupe of horses that came with English and Spanish explorers, are nourished by sun, surf, and salt meadow cordgrass.
 Don’t feed ‘em—just watch ‘em.
 Watch them watch you.
 I remember a young stallion at peace in a stand of sea oats, staring me down, his gentle gaze steady as if to say, “We will be here when you are gone.
 Thanks for coming.
 But it’s time for you to go now.”
 Or at least, I think that happened.

-Light on the coast is something else entirely—bouncing off the ocean’s surface, child-like, and playful in the water.
+Yes, the light of late Pentecost on the coast is something else entirely—bouncing off the ocean’s surface, child-like, and playful in the water; maybe, staying in too long, as the mother duck, like the fading season, quacks at the ducklings.
 But here, in the hills, it is different.
 By August, we begin to see what Faulkner called a “light in August”—a sign, a whisper, that autumn is on its way.
 Of course, that was in his Mississippi.
-But it is so for the place where his forebearers came from.
-Here, the light is washed clean by the gentle white pine, the majestic spruce, and the immovable cedar.
-The sky is Carolina blue, accented by fields of cumulus clouds, those formations that are like aspirin-tin cotton puffs.
+But it is so for the place where his forebearers lived.
+Here, in western North Carolina the light is washed clean by the gentle white pine, the majestic spruce, and the immovable cedar.
+The sky is Carolina blue, accented by high-cotton acres of cumulus clouds, those formations that are like aspirin-tin cotton puffs.
 They are so still.
 Now, moving a bit.
+Just a bit.

 This morning, I walked beneath a mosaic of dappled light, the September sun flickering through the leaves.
 The trees are turning—dogwood berry red, pumpkin orange, golden honey.
-It feels as though the Lord has taken a quilt, packed carefully away last season, and draped it across these ridges.
-Or maybe an angel did so—the Prince of Fall Foliage.
+It feels as though the Lord has unfolded a great homemade quilt, packed carefully away last season, and draped it across these ridges.
+Or maybe an angel from heaven did so—the Prince of Fall Foliage.

-And I am thinking about light—because I feel I live in dappled light.
+And I am thinking about light lately—because I feel I live in dappled light.

 Maybe the Lord will heal me.
 Perhaps He has already spoken: “My grace is sufficient for you” (2 Corinthians 12:9).
 And so, I rest.
 I need not “rage against the dying of the light.”
 Dylan Thomas’ poetic advice to his dying father is moving but not persuasive.
 I prefer to whistle in the dark.
 That is my hope.